- Faith and Worship

 My full name is Dominic Tuan Khac Anh Do.
 I was born and raised in a Catholic family in Vietnam.
 My parents are retired, giving them time to help take care of their grandchildren.
 I have five siblings, two brothers and three sisters.
 I am the youngest son in my family.
 My childhood was blessed with great love from my parents and my siblings.

 I followed my mother and my father to church every single day when I was a little boy.
 My parents were the first people to teach me how to say the rosary and other Catholic prayers.
 When I was in Vietnam, I happily went to church every day.
 Those times were great for me because I could listen to the priest teaching about ethics and the love of God.
 Slowly I felt love for a priest’s life and a priest’s deeds.

 Moreover, when I listened to priests teaching in the church and watched movies about God’s life and saints’ lives, I thought and felt that God and Catholicism are perfect.
 I began loving to study about God and loving to study about the lives of the saints.
 While studying in Vietnam, I met a priest who told me about the vocation to the priesthood.
 He said that I was a good man, and I could become a good priest.

 Additionally, visiting the sick and elderly patients in a hospital in Vietnam encouraged me to help others seek the peace God offers them as a gift.
 I felt very blessed and happy to show the goodness of God to those who need it.
-Artistically, I learned to work with toothpicks and wooden chopsticks to create Christian fantasy churches.
-I have had much fun with these works of art which also helps me to use my time constructively.
+Artistically, I learned to work with toothpicks and wooden chopsticks to create models of Christian churches.
+I have enjoyed creating these works of art, which also help me to use my time constructively.